Welcome, visitor! [ Login | Sign Up ]

 @Fatos, it’s actually not a plugin but that’s a good idea to create one.
 The What’s Next links are individually coded to dynamically work on each post.
 An easier way to get similar functionality is to download and install something like ShareThis or AddThis which both work great on WordPress.
 You might want to give those a try.

 Thanks for your reply.
 And yes I know about these other plugins but I just happen to like that one and maybe it’s just that I want that too and that’s why I asked.
 And go ahead man a create a plugin like that, I would be the first one to use it.
-Good :idea:
+Good 💡

 @Fatos, maybe I’ll write a new article about how to create it.
-It’s easier to explain than to create a plugin. ;-)
+It’s easier to explain than to create a plugin. 😉

 Alright Fatos, I’ve just written up an article on how to implement this feature.
 Check it out –> How to create a “what’s next” post footer section.
 Thanks for the suggestion!